Shangri-La Exploration Tour

 When entering the Songzanlin Lamasery, please avoid pointing at any idols in it.

-As your journey concludes, your tour guide, driver, and car will meet you at your hotel and transfer you to the airport for your flight to Kunming.
+As your journey concludes, your tour guide, driver, and car will meet you at your hotel and transfer you to the airport.
 They will assist you with your luggage and check-in, and accompany you until the security checkpoint to wave goodbye.

 Good to know:

 Apart from Kunming, you can fly from Shangri-La to Beijing, Shanghai, Chengdu, Chongqing, and Lhasa.
-If you prefer to end your tour in other cities, please inform your trip advisor and we will check the best price for you.
+If you need help for departure flight booking, please inform your trip advisor and we will check the best price for you.

 1. Tour Map (click to enlarge)